SparshChadha/multi-agent-system/README.md

 ## Sample Inputs & Expected Outputs
 The `langGraphRun.py` script includes a list of sample inputs in the `examples` variable within its `if __name__ == "__main__":` block.
 These examples cover various scenarios for emails, JSON, and PDF-like text.

-When you run the script, the expected output for each example will be:
+When you run the script (either directly or via the Streamlit UI), the expected output for each example will be:
 * Console logs indicating the start of an orchestration with a unique ID.
 * The input data snippet being processed.
 * Logs from each step in the graph:
-    * `[MEMORY_REDIS]` or `[MEMORY_SKIP]` messages showing data being written (or attempted to be written) to memory.
+    * `[MEMORY_REDIS]` messages showing data being written to memory.
     * Classification results (format and intent).
     * Routing decisions.
     * Outputs from the specialized agents (EmailAgent, JSONAgent, PDFAgent).
     * `[ACTION]` logs detailing the final triggered action based on the `action_router` logic.
 * A message indicating the completion of the orchestration and the final state of the graph.
-* If Redis is connected, a full log retrieved from Redis for the orchestration run will be printed.
+* If Redis is connected, a full log retrieved from Redis for the orchestration run will be printed in the console and displayed in the Streamlit UI.

 For instance, for a phishing email:
 * Classifier might output: `Email|Fraud Risk`